hanikamee/PasswordGeneratorGUI/README.md

 # PasswordGeneratorGUI
-A GUI that generates passwords customized based on the needs of the user while including input validation and other features!
+A GUI that generates passwords of printable ASCII characters customized based on the needs of the user while including input validation!